Stephen H. Weiss Presidential Fellow

 Development and Evolution (BioMG4610)

-I also participate in, and sometimes co-organize, several team-taught courses in Genetics, Genomics & Development or in Biochemistry, Molecular and Cell Biology, and guest-lecture in several other courses each year.
+I also participate in, and sometimes co-organize, team-taught courses in Genetics, Genomics & Development or in Biochemistry, Molecular and Cell Biology, and guest-lecture in several other courses each year.
 I enjoy co-teaching in courses at the intersection between fields, and playing a central role in the redesign of Cornell's biology major curriculum.

-I consider individualized one-on-one teaching/mentoring in the laboratory to be as important as my classroom teaching.
-My lab includes undergraduate and graduate students, postdoctoral fellows, and staff; ~10-15 researchers in total.
-As their mentor I work to be a supportive, informed, and enthusiastic guide and collaborator, as we together come up with interesting questions and craft ways to address those, critique results, and work on skills like scientific presentations, etc.
+In one-on-one teaching/mentoring of undergraduate and graduate students and postdocs in my lab, I try to be a supportive, informed, and enthusiastic guide and collaborator.
+Together we aim to come up with interesting questions and ways to address them critically, and to hone professional skills like scientific presentation.

 Awards and Honors

 - Goldwin Smith Professor of Molecular Biology & Genetics (2013) Cornell University

 - Kendall S. Carpenter Memorial Award for Distinguished Advising (2012) Cornell University